sfstoolbox/theory/d_nfchoa/index.rst

-For a circular secondary source distribution with radius :math:`R_0` and point source as secondary sources the 2.5D driving function is given by inserting the spherical coefficients :eq:`point-spherical-coefficients` and :eq:`freq-greens-function-spherical` into :eq:`freq-drivingfunction-circular-25d`.
+For a circular secondary source distribution with radius :math:`R_0` and point source as secondary sources the 2.5D driving function is given by inserting the spherical coefficients :eq:`point-spherical-coefficients` and :eq:`fd-greens-function-spherical` into :eq:`fd-drivingfunction-circular-25d`.
 This results in :cite:`Ahrens2012`, eq.
 (5.8)

 .. math::
-    :label: freq-nfchoa-point-25d
+    :label: fd-nfchoa-point-25d

     D_{\text{circular},\,\text{2.5D}}(\phi_0,\w) =
         A(\w) \frac{1}{2\pi R_0} \sum_{m=-\infty}^{\infty}